-- Covid 19 If a pupil displaying symptoms of Covid-19 requires personal care support, Enhanced PPE (e.g. grab bag) should be used in addition to standard PPE (gloves and apron.)
-Where possible, open the window of the hygiene room/toilet to increase ventilation and maintain social distancing where possible.
-(April 2021) See Southgate Covid-19 Risk Assessment for any additional/updated information. - Massage is now commonly used with children with complex needs in order to develop sensory awareness, tolerance to touch and as a means of relaxation.
+- Massage is now commonly used with children with complex needs in order to develop sensory awareness, tolerance to touch and as a means of relaxation.
 It is recommended that massage by school staff should be limited to parts of the body such as hands, feet and face. - Some children may require assistance with invasive or non-invasive medical procedures, such as rectal medication.
-This will be outlined within a Health Care Plan and only carried out by appropriately trained staff. - If an examination of a young person is required for emergency First Aid it is advisable to have another adult present. - Children who have physiotherapy whilst at school should have this carried out by a trained physiotherapist.
+This will be outlined within a Health Care Plan and only carried out by appropriately trained staff. - If an examination of a young person is required for emergency first aid, it is advisable to have another adult present. - Children who have physiotherapy whilst at school should have this carried out by a trained physiotherapist.
 If a member of school staff needs to implement part of a physiotherapy regime with a young person, this should only be done after appropriate demonstration and documented guidance from a physiotherapist.

-April 2011 V.A.Tipling Reviewed 2014 N Rogers Amended and reviewed 2017 Ruth Perfitt Amended and reviewed 2019 Ruth Perfitt Amended and reviewed 2021 Charlotte Gaffigan
+April 2011 V.A.Tipling

+Reviewed 2014 N Rogers

+Amended and reviewed 2017 Ruth Perfitt

+Amended and reviewed 2019 Ruth Perfitt

+Amended and reviewed 2021 Charlotte Gaffigan

+Amended and reviewed 2023 Charlotte Gaffigan

+Amended and reviewed 2024 Charlotte Gaffigan

+APPENDIX 1: Example High Support Intimate Care Child's name: Class:

+Names of staff involved:

-AFFENDIA I. Examp ble High Support Intimate Care Child's name: Names of staff involved Class: High Levels of support are required.
-1. #### will ask to go to the toilet.
+Names of staff involved: Level of support High Levels of support are required. required, routines, visuals etc #### will ask to go to the toilet.
 If he wants to go we tend to take him as he can struggle to wait.
-Toilet times are timetables prior to the beginning of each session.
-2. #### will independently collect his hygiene bag.
-3. #### will go to the hygiene room and enter independently and sit on the toilet independently. #### will sit down to complete all his toileting, he does not stand.
-4. The adult will wait at the door which isn't full closed.
-After a little while the adult will ask if he requires help, if he has finished.
+Toilet times are timetabled prior to the beginning of each session. #### will independently collect his hygiene bag. #### will go to the hygiene room and enter independently and sit on the toilet independently. #### will sit down to complete all his toileting, he does not stand.
+The adult will wait at the door which isn't fully closed.
+After a little while the adult will ask if he requires help and if he has finished.
 If he has finished he will say yes.
 This is a personalised yes, those less familiar to #### may have difficulty understanding him.
-5. If #### has just urinated a hygiene wipe is passed to him and he will clean himself.
+If #### has just urinated a hygiene wipe is passed to him and he will clean himself.
 This wipe is placed in the hygiene bin so as not to block the system. #### can dress himself, he requires a verbal prompt to wash his hands and to dry his hands.
-6. If #### has had a poo he requires support from the adult to clean him.
-Hygiene wipes are used which are disposed on in the hygiene bin.
-7. #### will dress himself, again as stated previously he will require a prompt to wash his hands.
-8. If ##### requires a change of clothes, Hygiene wipes are used which are disposed of in the hygiene bin.
-If the shower is required ##### will be encouraged to wash the areas as independently as possible.
-Verbal prompts are given to direct the shower head, hand over hand is sometimes required to help him direct the shower head. ##### can take his own clothes off and dress himself with very little support.
+If #### has had a poo he requires support from the adult to clean him.
+Hygiene wipes are used which are disposed on in the hygiene bin. #### will dress himself, again as stated previously he will require a prompt to wash his hands.
+If #### requires a change of clothes, Hygiene wipes are used which are disposed of in the hygiene bin.
+If the shower is required #### will be encouraged to wash the areas as independently as possible.
+Verbal prompts are given to direct the shower head, hand over hand is sometimes required to help him direct the shower head. #### can take his own clothes off and dress himself with very little support.
 Resources/equipment required (including who will provide them) Hygiene Bag; Hygiene gloves, wipes, Hygiene bags to dispose of the wipes.
 Change of clothes.
 Hygiene Bottle.
 Location of suitable toilet facilities □ #### is always toileted in the Hygiene Room.
-Frequency of support □ Daily, whenever #### uses the toilet.
-L